mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 boolean value and the default value is false.

-When enabled, the monitor will attempt to direct standalone servers and servers replicating from a relay master to the main cluster master server, enforcing a 1-master-N-slaves configuration.
+When enabled, the monitor will attempt to direct standalone servers and servers replicating from a relay primary to the main cluster primary server, enforcing a 1-primary-N-replicas configuration.

 For example, consider the following event series.

-1. Slave A goes down
+1. Replica A goes down
-2. Master goes down and a failover is performed, promoting Slave B
+2. Primary goes down and a failover is performed, promoting Replica B
-3. Slave A comes back
+3. Replica A comes back

-Slave A is still trying to replicate from the downed master, since it wasn't online during failover.
-If `auto_rejoin` is on, Slave A will quickly be redirected to Slave B, the current master.
+Replica A is still trying to replicate from the downed primary, since it wasn't online during failover.
+If `auto_rejoin` is on, Replica A will quickly be redirected to Replica B, the current primary.

 #### `switchover_on_low_disk_space`

 This feature is disabled by default.
-If enabled, the monitor will attempt to switchover a master server low on disk space with a slave.
-The switch is only done if a slave without disk space issues is found.
-If `maintenance_on_low_disk_space` is also enabled, the old master (now a slave) will be put to maintenance during the next monitor iteration.
+If enabled, the monitor will attempt to switchover a primary server low on disk space with a replica.
+The switch is only done if a replica without disk space issues is found.
+If `maintenance_on_low_disk_space` is also enabled, the old primary (now a replica) will be put to maintenance during the next monitor iteration.

 For this parameter to have any effect, `disk_space_threshold` must be specified